Manage Conflict Constructively With the Nonviolent Requests Guide

 Rapidly, Nadella required his top executives to read Marshall Rosenberg’s book Nonviolent Communication – in an effort to instill empathetic collaboration.
 What this signaled was Nadella’s intention to lead the company differently than his predecessors, thus changing Microsoft's reputation as a hive of intense internal competition and conflict.
 The reading assignment “was the first clear indication that Satya was going to focus on transforming not just the business strategy, but the culture as well,” said Microsoft president and chief legal officer Brad Smith.

-This move helped Nadella restore more empathetic behaviors and better conflict management, or what he called “learn-it-all” curiosity behaviors.
-Adopting genuine team learning behaviors – such as talking about errors, asking for help, or sharing information – is essential for innovation teams who want to solve complex problems in today’s fast-moving marketplace.
-What Nadella did to create that environment was to model the change -- and starting with his top lieutenants, the new, more empathetic culture took hold from there.
+Nadella's initiative helped instill more empathetic behaviors and better conflict management, which he termed "learn-it-all" curiosity behaviors.
+Adopting genuine team learning behaviors, such as discussing mistakes, requesting help, or sharing information, is crucial for innovation teams aiming to solve intricate problems in today's rapidly evolving marketplace.
+Nadella modeled the change, and starting with his top lieutenants, the new, more empathetic culture took root.
 “He has a hugely proactive and incredibly connected listening [style].
 So he’s with you, you can feel it.
 You can see the body language.
 And it doesn’t matter if you’re a top executive or a first-line seller, he has exactly the same quality of listening,”

 Get your copy of High-Impact Tools for Teams, Wiley, Strategyzer Series, 2021.